Inspirateur/riverbed/README.md

 - 🌏 implement meaningful biomes, with a real impact on various plant growth
   *→ the player will need to be smart about cultivation*
-- 𓍢ִ໋🌷͙֒ make every plant useful, by including them in a BOTW-inspired cooking system and some craft recipies
+- 𓍢ִ໋🌷͙֒ make every plant useful, by including them in a BOTW-inspired cooking system and some craft recipies -→ the player will want a foothold in every biome*
 - 🚂 make trains the fastest way of transportation (no elytras but gliders are cool)
   *→ finaly giving players a reason to build the pretty train circuits they always wanted to build*
 - 💎 make ores renewable